DataDog/hiring-engineers/answers.md

 * Answer the questions in answers.md
 * Commit as much code as you need to support your answers.
 * Submit a pull request.
-* Don't forget to include links to your dashboard(s), even better links and screenshots.
-We recommend that you include your screenshots inline with your answers.
+* Don't forget to include links to your dashboard(s), even better links and screen shots.
+We recommend that you include your screen shots inline with your answers.